Edgenesis/shifu/docs/WhitePaper.md

 ## 4. Our Solution

-### Standardize Device into web API (deviceShifu)
+### Standardize Device into Web API (deviceShifu)

-Our solution simplifies these complexities by providing developers with a standardized web API.
-We achieve this by creating Docker images for device SDKs and deploying them as **deviceshifu** (aka. device digital twin) within a Kubernetes cluster.
+Our solution simplifies these complexities by providing developers with a standardized Web API.
+We achieve this by creating Docker images for device SDKs and deploying them as **deviceShifu** (aka. device digital twin) within a Kubernetes cluster.

 ![Shifu whitepaper standardize](../img/shifu-whitepaper-standardize.png)